 Gulf Coast Maker & Comic Con

-We took at hiatus in 2017, due to a family emergency, but have teamed up with St. Petersburg College Seminole Campus to bring together the venerated Pinellas ComicCon and MakerCon (which had also taken a break in 2017) and Gulf Coast MakerCon into one huge, FREE event now called Gulf Coast Maker & Comic Con.
-The inaugural mash up event was held March 24, 2018, at the SPC Seminole Campus and drew 3000 people!
+We took at hiatus in 2017, due to a family emergency, but have teamed up with St. Petersburg College Seminole Campus to bring together the venerated Pinellas ComicCon and MakerCon (which had also taken a break in 2017) and Gulf Coast MakerCon into one huge, free event we called Gulf Coast Maker & Comic Con.
+The inaugural mash up event was held March 24, 2018, at the SPC Seminole Campus and drew 3000 people.

 Gulf Coast Maker & Comic Con had a stronger focus on comic and graphic arts and gaming areas, while also providing a wide variety of creative and interactive vendors, exhibitors, and entertainment that includes everything from robotics and metalsmithing, to recycled instruments, ham radio, automotive tech, gaming, inventions, innovations, future tech and much more.